-Re-sequencing of 3K diverse rice germplasm lines enabled identification and exploring allelic/haplotype variations and thus harnessing genetic diversity (Abbai et al., 2019).
-Ultimately, this paved way for the identification of novel donors and novel alleles associated with the traits of interest, which can in turn be deployed in crop improvement (Varshney et al., 2018).
+Re-sequencing 3K diverse rice germplasm lines enabled identifying and exploring allelic/ haplotype variations and thus harnessing genetic diversity (Abbai et al., 2019).
+Ultimately, this the way for identifying novel donors and novel alleles associated with the traits of interest, which can, in turn, be deployed in crop improvement (Varshney et al., 2018).
 In this context, the 3K RG re-sequencing project holds great promise for harnessing genetic diversity in rice (Li et al., 2014).
 The identified superior versions of candidate genes could be combined via the recently established, fast and robust 'haplotype assembly' concept (Bevan et al., 2017).
-For grain width, the gene GW5.1 was encoding a receptor-like kinase (LOC_0s05g25350) was selected (Zhang et al., 2021).
+For grain width, the gene GW5.1 was encoding a receptor-like kinase (LOC_OsO5g25350) was selected (Zhang et al., 2021).
 The mutant gw5.1 lines showed wider grain width and the lines which harbor the GW5.1 gene produced narrow grains (slender grain type).
-Allelic diversity of OsGW5.1 was measured using appropriate statistical tools and results are discussed.
+The allelic diversity of OsGW5.1 was measured using appropriate statistical tools and discussed results.